fagan2888/shutdown/README.md

 ## Requirements

 - Windows 7 OR Windows 8
-- Cygwin or POSIX-style terminal or POSIX-style Command Prompt
+- Cygwin or POSIX-style terminal or POSIX-style Command Prompt or Powershell